-Amounts received under grants are recognized as revenue when the related expenses are incurred or when the grant requirements are met.
-This includes revenue earned associated with the Meaningful Use Incentive payments as part of the movement towards electronic health records.
-See further explanation (m) below.
+Amounts received under grants and the District outpatient access are recognized as revenues when the related expenses are incurred or when the requirements are met.
+This includes revenue earned associated with the Meaningful Use incentive payments as part of the movement towards electronic health records.